This film has not been scored.

 What's your score?

-Do you have news, reviews or comments for 'The Great Gatsby'?
+Do you have a review or comment for 'The Great Gatsby'?

 At the UK box office this week Godzilla stomped on all in its path to become the nation's top film on its debut week of release.

 It was a hot weekend in the UK with many annual events happening which more than likely had an effect on the takings of Godzilla, but the monster flick, directed by Britain's own Gareth Edwards still managed a stomping £6.4 million.

 If you compare this to the 1998 film of the same name that's £2.3 million higher but taking inflation into account this is almost an identical debut gross, although the 1998 film did open mid July.